If you are a child, teenager, or young adult who was born in another country, you probably have a lot of questions about the rules of immigration.

 - What do I have to do to get SIJ status?

 - Step 1: Your social worker and/or lawyer must ask the Juvenile Court or Probate and Family Court judge to issue a special order that says that you meet all the eligibility requirements.
-Often you need to take the first step in Juvenile or Probate and Family Court before you turn 18.
+You should do this step as soon as possible, especially if you are close to turning 18, but you must complete it before you turn 21.

 - Step 2: Your social worker and lawyer can show the decision from the Juvenile or Probate and Family Court to immigration officers (United States Citizenship & Immigration Services or USCIS) and ask immigration officers to classify you as a “Special Immigrant Juvenile.”
 This step must be done before you turn 21.